borisnliscool/ding/README.md

 Using Ding is straightforward.
 To use it, please follow these steps:

 1. **Resource Load Order**: Make sure to start the Ding resource before all other resources in your server configuration.
-This ensures that Ding is active and ready to protect your events.
+This ensures that Ding is available for other resources to use.

    ```
    ensure ding
    ```

 2. **Import Order**: In your `fxmanifest.lua`, ensure that the `shared_script "@ding/import.lua"` line is the first script imported.
-This is crucial for Ding to set up its protection measures correctly.
+This is crucial for Ding to overwrite default methods correctly.

    Here's how you should structure your `fxmanifest.lua`: